What is it like to live in Bangkok as an expat?

-Definitely.
-I always thought I would hate living in a large city, and Bangkok is one of the largest in the world.
+Definitely, I always thought I would hate living in a large city, and Bangkok is one of the largest in the world.
 But there is always so much to do and see (and so much food to eat!) that it’s impossible not to love it.

 19. Advice and tips for moving to Bangkok or living in Bangkok

-Read and plan ahead.
-Know the general costs of things that you will need so you can come prepared with enough money.
-Understand the culture and customs of the people so you don’t offend anyone and start off on the wrong foot.
+Read and plan.
+Know the general costs of things you will need to come prepared with enough money.
+Understand the culture and customs of the people, so you don’t offend anyone and start on the wrong foot.

-20. Would you recommend to live in Bangkok?
+20. Would you recommend living in Bangkok?

-I believe the only way for you to grow as a person is to step outside your comfort zone every now and then.
+I believe the only way for you to grow as a person is to step outside your comfort zone now and then.
 Moving out of your own country to experience another is a growth experience.
-You will never look at your own country the same way again.
+You will never look at your own country in the same way again.

 21. What have you learned from living abroad?

 I learned that people live differently all over the world and that their customs are not necessarily better or worse than your own, just different.
-You find yourself feeling more like a citizen of the world instead of a citizen of just your own country.
+You find yourself feeling more like a world citizen than a citizen of just your own country.

 Life is a lot slower in Thailand.
 It causes you to reflect on your own life.
-This doesn’t mean that life in Thailand was perfect and I didn’t have any problems.
-But I hope I can carry the lessons I learned from living in Thailand with me throughout the rest of my life.
+This doesn’t mean that living in Thailand was perfect, and I didn’t have any problems.
+But I hope to carry the lessons I learned from living in Thailand with me throughout the rest of my life.

 More about Tara Kenyon

-Living in Thailand has inspired my passion for travel as well as cuisine, which helped me begin my website Nutrition Abroad.
+Living in Thailand has inspired my passion for travel and cuisine, which helped me begin my website, Nutrition Abroad.
 Here I write about recipes from around the world and provide travel guides and tips for the independent budget traveler.

 Currently, I am taking a break from teaching and traveling the world with my husband, blogging about my experiences as I go!